RTÉ director general Kevin Bakhurst announces recruitment freeze

 RTÉ has faced criticism in recent months over undisclosed payments made to former Late Late Show presenter Ryan Tubridy

-Mr Bakhurst and RTÉ senior executives face questions from politicians over its spending later on Wednesday
+Mr Bakhurst and RTÉ senior executives are facing questions from politicians over its spending

 - Published